-- 1. Evaluation contractors complete draft final evaluation reports19 and post them on a publicly accessible website.
+- (1.)
+Evaluation contractors complete draft final evaluation reports21 and post them on a publicly accessible website.
 The evaluation contractors will notify the CPUC Energy Efficiency service lists and lists of other interested stakeholders maintained by Energy Division of the availability of the draft final evaluation reports and their website posting location(s).
-Energy Division will notify all of those stakeholders of the conference described in the next Step. - 2.
-Evaluation contractors hold a conference, under Energy Division sponsorship, with stakeholders, by telephone or in-person, to discuss draft final evaluation reports. - 3.
+Energy Division will notify all of those stakeholders of the conference described in the next Step. - (2.)
+Evaluation contractors hold a conference, under Energy Division sponsorship, with stakeholders, by telephone or in-person, to discuss draft final evaluation reports. - (3.)
 Stakeholders have an opportunity to provide written comments identifying any errors in the draft final evaluation reports.
-Stakeholders will be required to include in the written comments at least a brief description of every point in the draft report which they believe needs correction, even if discussed at the conference.
+Stakeholders will be required to include in the written comments at least a brief description of every point in the draft report which they believe needs correction, even if discussed at the conference. - (4.)
+Energy Division directs evaluation contractors to make any necessary changes to final evaluation reports stimulated by the comments.
+All written comments, and Energy Division's treatment of them, will be reflected in appendices to the final evaluation reports.
+The final evaluation reports are posted on a publicly accessible website. - (5.)
+Within 60 days of public release, program administrators will respond in writing to the final report findings and recommendations indicating what action, if any, will be taken as a result of study findings as they relate to potential changes to the programs.
+Energy Division can choose to extend the 60 day limit if the administrator presents a compelling case that more time is needed and the delay will not cause any problems in the implementation schedule, and may shorten the time on a case-by-case basis if necessary to avoid delays in the schedule.

-19 Evaluation reports refer to either interim or final reports submitted to Energy Division by program evaluation contractors describing results of evaluations (e.g., impact evaluation studies) of the Contract Groups.
+21 Evaluation reports refer to either interim or final reports submitted to Energy Division by program evaluation contractors describing results of evaluations (e.g., impact evaluation studies) of the Contract Groups.